 Gettysburg’s like-schools were identified as Connecticut College, Denison University, Dickinson College, Franklin and Marshall College, Lawrence University and Union College.

 Associate professors were found to be paid an average of $5,017 less than their counterparts at like-institutions.
 Assistant professors are paid $1,977 less.
 The five-year average annual faculty salary increase for Gettysburg was 1.7%, compared to the 2.82% average at like-schools.
-The report also found that “faculty retirement benefits fall below peers” and that “healthcare costs have risen for the College and will continue to rise.”
+Based on this data, a Faculty Finance Committee report found that faculty “retirement benefits fall below peers” and that “healthcare costs have risen for the College and will continue to rise.”
 This report predates a general 2% raise given to faculty in the summer of 2024.

 Iuliano’s salary is higher than that of the presidents at the like-schools Dickinson, Lawrence, Union and Connecticut, but lower than that of Franklin and Marshall and Denison, according to the most recent ProPublica data.